 - Get involved with at least one networking-type organization, preferably those that cater to your ideal client.
 For me, Platform University and the (now defunct) Platform Conference were major parts of getting my business on its feet.
 While networking with other assistants is helpful, it's wise to network with people who need assistants, such as online business owners, authors, etc.

 - Maintain a professional and well-rounded presence on social media -- in particular, craft a well-written Linked In profile, and then utilize Facebook and Instagram to stay top-of-mind in your personal/professional network.

 - Consider applying to services that offer virtual assistance/virtual tasking.
 One of my colleagues has built a steady business as a provider in Fiverr, for example.
 For me, my business has grown mainly through word of mouth.
-I also received an opportunity to get connected with Worxbee.
+I also worked for a time with Worxbee and am available to Office Angels.
 They regularly add qualified assistants to their pipeline to be ready for work, and you may find that a good place to apply.